Split Suburban Railway: 2020

-In March 2020, Croatian Railways board member Darko Barisic presented ongoing plans to local stakeholders.
-CR invested 3,6 million HRK in reconstruction of Split-Predgrade station; further 7,5 million will be spent on building new stations (Dujmovača, Solin-Širina and Sveti Kajo), with construction work to commence in spring 2020.
+In March 2020, HŽ Infrastruktura board member Darko Barišić presented ongoing plans to local stakeholders.
+They would invest 3,6 million HRK in reconstruction of Split-Predgrade station; further 7,5 million will be spent on building new stations (Dujmovača, Solin-Širina and Sveti Kajo), with construction work to commence in spring 2020.
 Underground station Split - HBZ was estimated to cost 60 million.
 Rudine, a new station where the new railway to Split Airport and further to Trogir would branch off from M604, is yet to be planned pending the selection of the optimal route after the feasibility study.
 Barisic said CR are to electrify the line.

 Since 2020

 No progress has been made since 2020.
 The construction of the Split-HBZ station was to be completed in 2021.
 As of 2022, the construction works have not begun.

 In 2021, Ivica Puljak was elected mayor of Split, defeating Vice Mihanović, the candidate of Croatia's ruling HDZ party.
 During the election campaign, the Split metro was completely out of focus.
 As of 2022, it's still out of focus.
 Neither local nor national politicians talk about it.